ansys/pymapdl/doc/source/contributing.rst

 Should it turn out the fix did not work, or your issue was closed erroneously, please re-open your issue with a comment addressing why.

+Open ended questions should go in the discussion tab and should an issue generate additional discussion, further issues should be spun out into their own separate issues.
+This helps developers keep track of what is being done and what needs to be done.

 Discussions
 ~~~~~~~~~~~